mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 prompt engineering:

 - No inline logic like conditionals or loops
-- Limited IDE support without syntax highlighting or validation
+- Limited IDE support without syntax highlighting or type validation
 - No simple way to create reusable components through includes

 ### 1.4.
 JTE as a Solution